Craniofacial surgery: Surgical procedures

 In cases where the forehead is involved (trigonocephaly and plagiocephaly), a technique called fronto-supraorbital advancement is used to correct the shape of the head.
 The procedure is performed at a young age in order to provide the brain with enough space to grow and prevent further abnormal growth of the skull.
 Fronto-orbital advancement literally means moving the front of the skull including the eye sockets forward.
 A section of the skull, ranging from the coronal sutures to the eye sockets is cut loose in order to correct the shape of the skull.
 The incision is cut in a zigzag shape from ear to ear so that the hair will cover the scar and make it less visible.
 The incision is made to the bone only, leaving the underlying meninges intact.
 The top half of the eye sockets is cut loose.
 Once the eye socket section has been cut loose, a vertical incision is made in the midline, and the whole section of the eye socket is bent outwards in order to correct the pointed shape of the forehead.
 Because the section is now too wide, a wedge needs to be cut on either side to allow the section to fit into the skull.
-Figure 4 shows the sections that are loosened and adjusted, and figure 3 shows the location of the vertical incision (arrow A) and the two wedges (arrow B).
+Figure 4 shows the sections that are loosened and adjusted, and Figure 3 shows the location of the vertical incision (arrow A) and the two wedges (arrow B).

-In scaphocephaly the sagittal suture is prematurely fused, preventing the skull from growing perpendicular to the suture.
-Thus the head becomes very narrow and long.
+In scaphocephaly, the sagittal suture is prematurely fused, preventing the skull from growing perpendicular to the suture.
+Thus, the head becomes very narrow and long.
 If a scaphocephaly is diagnosed within 4 to 5 months after birth, it can be corrected with a relatively simple procedure whereby the sagittal suture is surgically reopened.
-Once the suture has been opened the bone segments will be able to grow again and the head can regain its normal shape.
+Once the suture has been opened the bone segments will be able to grow again, and the head can regain its normal shape.
 This operation is only performed on patients younger than five months old with a scaphocephaly.
 This is due to the fact that the bone segments only have the ability to adapt so severely when the operation is performed at this young age.
-A scaphocephaly that is diagnosed and treated later in life requires a more extensive secondary operation than one which is treated before five months.
+A scaphocephaly that is diagnosed and treated later in life requires a more extensive secondary operation than one that is treated before five months.

 A major focus in craniosynostosis reconstruction is maintaining normalized aesthetics of temporal region, and avoiding temporal hollowing.
-Despite attempts to avoid temporal hollowing by employing overcorrection techniques, autologous fat transfer, and bone grafts, up to 50% of patients still present with depression in the temporal fossa post-operatively.
+Despite using overcorrection methods, autologous fat transfer, and bone grafts to prevent temporal hollowing, up to 50% of patients still experience post-operative depression in the temporal fossa.

 Cranioplasty, or skull reconstruction, is the main concentration of a new field for adult neurosurgical patients known as Neuroplastic Surgery.
 There are now several centers around the world, including the United States and Israel.
 The first center of Neuroplastic Surgery was started at Johns Hopkins by Dr. Chad Gordon and the Department of Neurosurgery, which is where this new craniofacial subspecialty was born (c.
 2016).